mpecan/twisted_sum/README.md

 # Important

-Note that code is using #positive? method and you have to install Ruby 2.3 or change the method negative? to ```number < 0 ```
+Note that code is using #negative? method and you have to install Ruby 2.3 or change the method negative? to ```number < 0 ```

 ```ruby